 Simple Sautéed Swiss Chard with onions, garlic and a splash of balsamic vinegar.
-A healthy low calorie side dish.
+It is a healthy low calorie side dish that’s perfect for beginners!

 - Chop and clean Swiss Chard: Stack several pieces of Swiss chard on work surface.
 Remove stems and set aside.
 Roughly cut leaves into pieces about 2-inch square.
 Repeat with the remaining swiss chard.
 Transfer the chopped leaves to a salad spinner filled with water.
 Drain, repeat washing if necessary, and spin dry.
 Rinse and chop the Swiss chard stems (about the same size as the diced onion.)